 - 11. Some combination of the above

 Perhaps they’ve used an eBay keyword research tool and optimized their title so that it ranks better for the most relevant search phrases.
-Maybe they’ve simply lowered their prices, or are offering cheaper and faster shipping, or have improved their item specifics.
+Maybe they’ve simply lowered their prices, started to offer cheaper and faster shipping, or improved their item specifics.

 A more complex idea is that feedback could be playing a part.
-Only eBay knows for sure what the algorithm takes into account, but feedback and performance metrics certainly seem to play a part.
-Now, it makes sense for feedback that you’ve received over the past 12 months to be weighted heavier than feedback from three years ago, because it’s more relevant to a seller’s current performance.
+Only eBay knows for sure what the algorithm takes into account.
+But feedback and performance metrics certainly seem to play a part.
+Now, it makes sense for feedback that you received over the past 12 months to be weighted heavier than feedback from three years ago, because it’s more relevant to a seller’s current performance.

-So, in this theory, if your competitor had bad feedback from October 2016 and it’s now November 2017, that feedback is no longer weighted as heavily.
-They have effectively “got over a bad patch”.
+So, in this theory, if your competitor had bad feedback from May 2019, that feedback is no longer weighted as heavily.
+They have effectively “got over a bad patch” in their eBay sales history.
 The algorithm may see your competitor more favorably and boost their ranking accordingly.